 funded project jointly run by the National Radio Astronomy Observatory

-and Physics faculty.
-Since it began in 2008, over 400 students have jointly
+and members of the WVU Department of Physics and Astronomy faculty.
+Since it began in 2007, over 400 students have jointly

 searched for pulsars at the Robert C. Byrd Green Bank Telescope (GBT), so far

 discovering four new pulsars as well as several as-yet unidentified bursts

 of radio waves.
 The project has had a positive impact in encouraging underrepresented students to follow careers in STEM disciplines.
 Program components include FREE online training, PSC clubs, mentoring, advanced projects, and the Annual PSC Capstone Seminar.
 Get started here!

 The MARS program works with high school and middle school students